nmq443/Runner-game/readme.md

 ## Features

 For now, the main character is only capable of dodging the snails, I will update the dodging flies soon.

-## Upcoming features

-Resize full-screen, dodging flies and may be more music.

 ## Reference